What are staff professional development days?

-A total of six staff professional development days are held throughout the school year.
+A total of seven staff professional development days will be held throughout the 2018 school year.
 Two days at the end of the summer holiday are fixed and cannot be moved.
-The remaining four days are to be taken during the Easter holiday, on the third Monday after the spring holiday, taken flexibly within holiday periods or outside of school hours as decided within the school community.
+The remaining five days are to be taken during the Easter holiday, on Monday, 16 April, and on the third Monday after the spring holiday, taken flexibly within holiday periods or outside of school hours as decided within the school community.
 Arrangements for the following year's staff professional development days must be finalised by the end of the previous school year.

-What flexible arrangement may apply to the four flexible staff professional development days?
+What flexible arrangement may apply to the five flexible staff professional development days?

 (1) Note: The third Monday after the spring holiday (i.e. October) is not a flexible staff professional development day until after it has been before the Local Consultative Committee for conversion from a fixed to a flexible day.

 How will a school community decide on what flexible arrangements are to be adopted?

 Flexible arrangements are to be decided within each school community in consultation with school staff and endorsed by the Local Consultative Committee.
 Where a school does not have a Local Consultative Committee (i.e. schools with less than 20 employees), the decision must be endorsed by an existing consultative body or through an alternative consultative procedure.
 Schools will be required to maintain records confirming Local Consultative Committee/consultative body endorsement including the supporting signature of the Queensland Teachers' Union school-based representative.
 Flexible staff professional development day arrangements for the following year's staff professional development days must be finalised by the end of the current school year.

 What flexible staff professional development days are permanent part-time teachers required to attend?